-As such, I only took the M3000 out on a few occasions, all of them ending in me throwing the gun back in the case after twenty or so rounds whilst cursing.
-This is the only gun that has managed to scope-bite me no matter how hard I held it to my shoulder.
+As such, I only took the M3000 out on a few occasions, all of them ending in me throwing the gun back in the case after 20 or so rounds whilst cursing.
+This is the only gun that has managed to scope-bite me no matter how hard I held its synthetic stock to my shoulder.
 Hence the red dot you see in the photos.

-The Rifled Slug edition sets itself apart from the rest of the M3000 line with the addition of this very fancy barrel with, you guessed it, rifling.
-The other addition is the large chunk of Picatinny rail screwed to the barrel and cantilevered back over the receiver.
-Said rail allows the addition of whatever optics your heart desires, but this design really lends itself well to unmagnified red dot optics.
-See above re the scope bite problem.
+The Rifled Slug edition sets itself apart from the rest of the M3000 line with the addition of this very fancy rifled barrel.
+The other addition is the large chunk of cantilever Picatinny rail mount.
+Said rail allows the addition of whatever optics your heart desires, but this design really lends itself well to unmagnified red-dot optics.
+See above re: the scope-bite problem.

 The second type is the sabot, and that’s where I found much better luck.
-Typical groupings at fifty yards with an unmagnified red dot were on the order of half that size.
-I managed to eek out several sub-3-inch groups which would make this a very deadly weapon when fired at the vital zone of a whitetail at distances nearing one hundred yards.
+Typical groupings at 50 yards with an unmagnified red dot were on the order of half that size.
+I managed to eek out several sub-three-inch groups which would make this a very deadly weapon when fired at the vital zone of big game at distances nearing 100 yards.
 Past that, physics catches up with your projectile and it quickly starts to succumb to gravity, negatively affecting accuracy.

 The terminal ballistics, though, are something fearsome to behold.
 I actually managed to bend an AR 500 plate, something I’ve never before managed to do.
 I shudder to think what this would do to an animal of any size.
 Stopping power is not something I think slug hunters worry about much.

 There’s good news though.
-The receiver is tapped and my online research indicates that you can find a base that will mount to the receiver to bring the height above the bore down to a more manageable level.
+The receiver comes with a cantilever scope base for scope attachment and my online research indicates that you can find a base that will mount to the receiver to bring the height above the bore down to a more manageable level.
 Toss in a Karsten Riser and you might have yourself a totally workable solution.

 Shooting ergonomics aside, I found the controls to be fairly crisp and the bolt moves very smoothly inside the action.
 The trigger is on par with most shotguns I’ve fired.
 It’s stiff with a bit of grit, but it breaks fairly cleanly around five pounds or so.

-Having never shot an animal with a 385 grain projectile I was curious more than anything about the terminal ballistics.
-My research on the topic will have to continue at another date as Stoeger would very much like their gun back.
+Having never shot an animal with a 385-grain projectile I was curious more than anything about the terminal ballistics.
+My research on the topic will have to continue at another date as Stoeger would very much like their semi-auto shotgun back.
 Anyone want several boxes of unused slug ammo?
 Never fired, cursed at only slightly.